BrunoScaglione/TCC-Autonomous-Ship/notes/priorities.md

-# Code each block
-# GUI for setting waypoints
 # Remember to account for rudder saturation in yaw control (|delta| < 35 degrees)
+# GUI will actually be venus
+# Report:
+- remember to rewrite surge control part
+- change architectre figure: GUI and colors
+- # Need to make a route for setting different locations in the map